exgalcos/exgalcos.github.io/publications.md

 Baek, S., *Park, H., and Park, J.  Variable Selection by Mirror Statistics and Knockoff Statistics in Sufficient Dimension Reduction.

 ### 2022

+*Park, H. and Park, J. (2022+) Poisson mean vector estimation with Nonparametric Maximum Likelihood Estimation and Application to Protein Domain Data. _Accepted in Electronic Journal of Statistics_.

 *Agarwala, N.,  Park, J. and Roy, A. (2022+) Efficient Integration of Aggregate Data and Individual Patient Data in One-Way Mixed Models.
 _Statistics in Medicine_.[Ariticle Link](https://onlinelibrary.wiley.com/doi/10.1002/sim.9307)